PabloMemescobar/solid-doodle/index.md

   ```markdown
   git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
   ```
-6. Press Enter to create your local clone
+6. Press Enter to create your local clone.
+(You will be prompted to input your Github username and password)

 7. You're done! 🥳👍